Moving Paintings, Fine Art, and Sculptures

 Avoid packing multiple paintings in one box or crate, even without frames.
 They may scratch against each other in transit and damage the paint or canvas.
 If your artwork must go into storage, make sure it’s climate-controlled to prevent damage to the paint.
 Stick large red FRAGILE labels all over the crate or box.

 If you have a collection of sculptures or figurines, facing a move from one home to another can make you very anxious.
 You may want to transfer them one by one in your car, but that may not be physically possible or practical.

 So how will you transfer all these precious pieces?
 Whom can you trust to handle the packing and logistics of the move?
 Knowing the track record and specialties of your chosen sculpture moving company will give you the peace of mind you need.
 Many of the same tips and caveats we mentioned about paintings also apply to the moving of sculptures and carvings.

 Here are some extra items that are sculpture specific.

-Most importantly, explain to your moving crew all unique constraints associated with the piece, even if you have discussed them previously with the estimator.
+Most importantly, explain to your moving crew all the unique constraints associated with the piece, even if you have discussed them previously with the estimator.
 Has the piece ever been moved before?
 Was it moved in or assembled in place?
 Are there any damages that need to be accounted for in packing?
 Are there any recommended procedures or instructions for packing or moving the sculpture?
 All these will apply no matter the size of the piece.
 Sometimes a sculpture may appear big and bulky except for a few key fragile pieces that need extreme special care.

-Aside from your knowledge and specific instructions by the artist, the material and size of the piece will help decide the packing methods involved.
+Aside from your knowledge and specific instructions from the artist, the material and size of the piece will help decide the packing methods involved.
 Five sculpting materials frequently used are: stainless steel, bronze, wood, marble, and corten steel.
 We will go over each of these briefly.

 - Stainless Steel